matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 }
 ```

-All it takes are 3 lines of CSS to exclude a whole user group from being able to access the site.
+All it takes are 3 lines of CSS to exclude a whole group of people from being able to access the site.
 Although, technically, they can still interact with it.
 They won’t see the focus indicator anymore but interactive elements are still tababble.
 Since this experiment is all about exclusion, let’s make sure that the keyboard can’t be used at all.

 <p class="code-label"><strong>JS</strong></p>